androidStern/pfunk/README.md

-Now we can use our new types to anotate any pfunk function. but first, lets take this opportunity showcase another nifty feature of pfunk...
+Now we can use our new types to anotate any pfunk function. but first, lets take this opportunity to showcase another nifty feature of pfunk...

 Imagine we want a function that concatenates two strings, but only if the first string is a `Long_Thing` and the second is a `Short_Thing`.